cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

 ### Using the generated data

-Sensing can be controlled in a number of ways and the generated data can be assessed and used in the app.
-Access to data is done by listening in on the `data` streams from the study deployment controller or some of its underlying executors or probes.
+Sensing can be controlled in a number of ways and the generated data can be accessed and used in the app.
+Access to data is done by listening on the `data` streams from the study deployment controller or some of its underlying executors or probes.
 Below are a few examples on how to listen on data streams.

 ```dart
   ...